This part of the service specification deals with unique issues for this ELP and should be reviewed annually with any agreed amendments recorded.

 5. Where there are social and emotional difficulties including anxiety there is the ability to function socially in a group for part of the school day.

-Pupils will be monitored via the annual review and could leave the ELP if they are:
+Pupils will be monitored via the annual review and may be able to transition to a more suitable provision if they;

-a) Able to participate successfully in mainstream classes for over 80% of his/ her time with appropriate support
+Are able to participate successfully in mainstream classes for over 80% of their time independently.

-b) Unable to access the mainstream setting and/or their rate of progress is compromised.
+Are unable to access the mainstream setting and/or their rate of progress is compromised